Viking raid warfare and tactics: Defensive equipment

 While few intact helmets have been recovered from Viking burial sites (often just fragments of metal), contemporary depictions of Viking warriors do show them wearing helmets which has led some historians, like Anne Pedersen, to suspect that most warriors wore leather helmets rather than metal, something that would offer little protection and of which there is little evidence.
+Contrary to popular belief, there is also no evidence to indicate that Viking helmets had horns, and if horns existed, they were most likely for cultic or display purposes, as horned helmets would have been an inconvenience in battle.
 Another piece of defensive equipment used by warriors was a shield.
 The shield itself was round and easy to maneuver with; however, if on horseback, it left the legs exposed.
-Shields were made out of wooden boards and geld together by a rim of either leather or thin iron fittings.
+Shields were made out of wooden boards and held together by a rim of either leather or thin iron fittings.
 Shields also appears to have been covered in thin leather, preventing them from splintering.
 In addition to this, the weapons of their enemies sometimes became stuck in the shield, giving the Viking an opportunity to kill them.
 Shields had its hand grip hidden behind an iron boss and measures about 1 m in diameter.

 Fragments of chain mail have been uncovered in particularly wealthy Viking graves and in the 9th-10th centuries such armour would have been incredibly expensive due to the material, time, and labour costs that would have been required to manufacture.